How to grow scilla

 This stocky plant produces several flowering stems with abundant, rich-blue, nodding bells; a good choice for densely planted pots as well as the garden.
 One of the best.
 10-12cm.
 RHS H6, USDA 2a-8b.

-S. greilhuberi comes from the Caspian forests in Iran and prefers slightly shaded conditions and moist soil in cultivation to support its lush leaves.
+S. greilhuberi comes from the Caspian forests in Iran and prefers slightly shaded conditions and moist soil to support its lush leaves.
 Taller than most with nodding flowers, it suggests a relaxed bluebell.
 20cm.
 RHS H6.

 Scilla mischtschenkoana ‘Tubergeniana’